Bio-electromagnetics for Healthcare and Security Applications

 Our research aims to lead in innovation and in the development of more biologically-friendly, ecologically-sustainable and application-participator technologies and solutions.

-Interaction with the Body (Compliance and SAR Assessments)
+Interaction with the Body across the frequency bands (SAR, SA and power density compliance Assessments)

 The Specific Absorption Rate (SAR) is used in dosimetry to denote the transfer of energy from the EM fields to biological materials (rate of energy deposition per unit mass of tissue).

-Our studies involve the utilisation of experimental and numerical methods to investigate the effects of EM wave absorption within tissues due to exposure to RF sources.
-The SAR induced within the human body, especially the head and brain, are typically evaluated by computing the absorption strength and the location of peaks/maxima.
+Our studies involve the utilisation of experimental and numerical methods to investigate the effects of EM wave absorption within tissues due to exposure to waves in the RF frequency band and beyond, and to pulsed waves.
+The SAR/SA induced within the human body, especially the head and brain, are typically evaluated by computing the absorption strength and the location of peaks/maxima.

 EM Absorption within the Body vs. Age

 Our studies include investigations on the effects of ageing on the level of interaction with EM fields, and whether such changes may have different implications on the human or animal well-being.
 Ageing variations have included the impact of body size changes, changes to dielectric properties due to ageing and other factors.